 The National Project “International Cooperation and Exports”

 According to key parameters outlined in the National Projects (National Priority Projects developed according to the Presidential Order No 204 dated 7 May 2018 “On the National Goals and Strategic Tasks of Development of the Russian Federation for the period up to 2024”), Russia should boost exports of agricultural produce twofold to USD 45 billion by 2024.
-It is planned that Russia may export agricultural products worth USD 24 billion in 2019 and USD 28 billion in 2021.

 The International Cooperation and Exports national project is intended to expand the presence of Russian goods and services on global markets with the help of state regulatory instruments and industry and corporate programs, including export financing, equity financing, leasing, and long-term support measures.
 The Government is planning to ensure competitiveness of Russian goods on foreign markets through special investment contracts and the mechanism of “first delivery support”.